Mark Hyman (doctor)

 Mark Adam Hyman (born November 22, 1959) is an American physician and author.
 He is the founder and medical director of The UltraWellness Center.
 Hyman was a regular contributor to the Katie Couric Show until the show's cancellation in 2013.
 He hosts an eponymous podcast, The Dr. Hyman Show, which examines many topics related to human health.
 He is the author of several books on nutrition and longevity, of which 15 have become New York Times bestsellers, including Food Fix, Eat Fat, Get Thin, and Young Forever.

 Hyman is a proponent of the pseudoscientific functional medicine, a form of alternative medicine.
 He is the board president of clinical affairs of the Institute for Functional Medicine and is the founder of and senior adviser to the Center for Functional Medicine at the Cleveland Clinic.
 Hyman promotes the pegan diet, which has been characterized as a fad diet.

-Education
+Early life

 Hyman was born in New York to Ruth Sidransky.
+He is Jewish.
 He graduated from Cornell University with a bachelor's degree in Asian Studies.
 He received his Doctor of Medicine degree from the University of Ottawa and completed his training at the Community Hospital of Santa Rosa in family medicine.